jyunrcaea/JyunrcaeaFramework/README_EN.md

 # Support Platform
 ## Windows
 Jyunrcaea!
-Framework support Windows OS 7 or higher<br>
+Framework support Windows OS 7 or higher (64bit)<br>
-(Actually, This framework just need to installed .NET 6.0 Runtime)
+(Actually, This framework just need to installed .NET 6.0 Runtime)<br>
+(And, Jyunrcaea!
+Framework support 32bit operating system soon.)
 ## MacOS, iOS
 Never, I'm not about to support this.
 ## Linux